nickbild/nxp_led_matrix_driver/README.md

 High resolution video available on [YouTube](https://www.youtube.com/watch?v=qah41zP-ang).

 Top view of the EVK.
 The strange looking wires are standard 22AWG copper wires wrapped in aluminum foil.
 The i.MX RT1010 EVK GPIOs switch *very* fast, so EMI shielding was a must to prevent spurious signals from producing unwanted visual artifacts on the matrix.
+That took more than a little debugging to sort out.  :)

 ![EVK Top](https://github.com/nickbild/nxp_led_matrix_driver/raw/master/media/mimxrt1010-evk_top_sm.jpg)